Decentralisation in Thailand: Criticisms

-In 2007, Viengrat Nethipo found that mayor position of PAOs, municipal, and SAOs may be required to spend 100 million, 50 million, and half million baht, contrary to a seat in the national parliament that may be required around 30 million.
+In 2007, Viengrat Nethipo found that mayor position of PAOs, municipals, and SAOs may be required to spend 100 million, 50 million, and half million baht, contrary to a seat in the national parliament that may be required around 30 million.

 Nagai, Funatsu and Kagoya comment in 2008 that smaller LAOs refuse to bare the responsibilities with high-cost maintenance work, and that they tend to invest on new infrastructure.
 Some mandatory services are also beyond LAOs' capability.

 Unger and Mahakanjana suspect in 2016 that the main problems are insufficient resources and central government interference, causing the weaknesses of LAOs.
 Deeply-rooted centralism, patronage society, and weak civil society also stop decentralization process to grow.
 They also concluded that the 1997 reform was the culmination of a rather thin political process.
-Other point is the excessive regulation by central government that required Municipal officers to submit an excessive qualitication to be promoted to level of secretary general.
+Other point is the excessive regulation by central government that required Municipal officers to submit excessive qualifications to be promoted to level of secretary general.